Funding opportunity

 The duration of this award is up to two years.

-Awards are expected to be offered by January 2026.
+Awards are expected to be offered in January 2026.
 A period of up to six months from the date of the award letter to the commencement of grant activity is permitted, as per standard UKRI terms and conditions.

 Funding available